Does Car Insurance Cover Damage I Cause to Other Vehicles?

 Call 911

-Call if there are injuries or if the damage is significant.
-A police report creates an official record of fault, which your insurer needs.
+Call if there are injuries or if damage is significant.
+A police report creates an official record of fault your insurer will need.

 3. 3